This guide explores how you can make the most out of Microsoft Ad Grants for nonprofits.

 How to Work with a Microsoft Grants Expert

 There’s no doubt that Microsoft Ad Grants are an incredible asset to your nonprofit’s marketing strategy.
-However, learning the intricacies of the Microsoft Advertising platform can take time.
-Many nonprofits simply don’t have the time to spare for conducting keyword research, crafting well-written ads, or monitoring campaign success.
+However, many nonprofits simply don’t have the time to spare for conducting keyword research, crafting well-written ads, or monitoring campaign success.

-That’s why we recommend outsourcing the work to a dedicated Microsoft Grant agency, like Getting Attention.
-Professionals can guide you through everything from your application to ongoing account maintenance, reducing the manual labor required by your team.
+That’s why when the Microsoft Ad Grant starts back up again, we recommend outsourcing the work to a dedicated Microsoft Grant agency, like Getting Attention.
+Our team of digital marketing professionals can guide you through everything from your application to ongoing account maintenance, reducing the labor required by your team.

 Some of our core services include:

-• Landing Page Optimizations: High-quality content is one of the primary components of your ads.
-We’ll relaunch the landing pages you want to promote using your Microsoft Ad Grant and even handle the design work!
+- Landing Page Optimizations: High-quality content is essential for effective ads.
+We’ll help relaunch the landing pages you want to promote using your Microsoft Ad Grant.

-• Ad Creation: We’ll write compelling ad copy and enable action extensions that drive more users to get involved.
+- Ad Creation: Get help writing compelling ad copy and assistance in enabling action extensions that drive more users to get involved.

-Even if you need support in areas not mentioned on our website, we’re happy to chat about our experience with any additional services you need.
+If you need support in areas not mentioned on our website, we’re happy to chat about our experience with any additional services you may need.
 Reach out to learn how Getting Attention’s Microsoft Ad Grant services can help take your digital marketing to the next level!

 Additional Resources

 The Microsoft Ads for Social Impact program is a powerful opportunity for any organization that’s looking to strengthen its digital marketing strategy.
-While fairly new, the program is already gaining quite a bit of traction, so get ahead of the competition by applying as soon as possible.
+Once it begins taking applications again, your nonprofit should consider getting in line to get approved.

-With plenty of research and a well-thought-out strategy, you’re well on your way to crafting inspiring ads through Microsoft Advertising.
-If you want to continue research or you’re curious about how to market your mission more effectively online, check out these additional resources:
+In the meantime, if you want to continue your research or are curious about how to market your mission more effectively online through other methods, check out these additional resources: